 How Do Life Insurance Policies Become a MEC?

 Policyholders familiar with Modified Endowment Contracts will often ask what the set amount or number is to prevent their policy from entering MEC status.
 The answer is that there is no set amount, it is unique and individual to the policyholder and their death benefit threshold, which is outlined by the variables of age, gender, and overall health.

-Whole life insurance policies are subject to what is called a “7-pay test” to determine whether or not they meet the qualifications of an insurance policy vs. a Modified Endowment Contract.
-The “7-pay test” places a limit on the number of policy premiums that can be paid into a policy over a 7-year period.
+Whole life insurance policies are subject to what is called a “Seven-pay test” to determine whether or not they meet the qualifications of an insurance policy vs. a Modified Endowment Contract.
+The “7-pay test” places a limit on the number of policy premiums that can be paid into a whole life insurance contract policy over a 7-year period.

-If policy premiums over the initial 7-year period don’t exceed the limit outlined by the variables of age, gender, and overall health, the whole life insurance policy will remain such for the rest of the policyholder’s life, provided they don’t make changes to the policy which would restart the 7-year period for which the policy must meet non-MEC requirements.
+If life insurance policyholders’ premiums over the initial 7-year period don’t exceed the limit outlined by the variables of age, gender, and overall health, the whole life insurance policy will remain such for the rest of the policyholder’s life, provided they don’t make changes to the policy which would restart the 7-year period for which the policy must meet non-MEC requirements.

 If, during the initial 7-year period or any subsequent 7-year periods imposed due to significant policy changes, a whole life insurance policy is overpaid it will fail the “7-pay test” and become classified as a Modified Endowment Contract.
 Certain tax advantages will no longer apply and the policy will function more like a non-qualified annuity than a cash value insurance product.
 The death benefit remains intact, but policy loans will no longer be tax-free.

 At Paradigm Life, we structure whole life insurance policies so that they will pass the “7-pay test” and function as they were intended: As your own personal banking system earning tax-free interest and dividends for tax-free policy loans and retirement income, plus a death benefit to leave a legacy for your heirs.